Yicz/ElasticSearch-Reference/11_Query_DSL/03_Full_text_queries/06_Query_String_Query.md

 |

-A value controlling how many "should" clauses in the resulting boolean query should match.
-It can be an absolute value (`2`), a percentage (`30%`) or a [combination of both](query-dsl-minimum-should-match.html "Minimum Should Match").
+A value controlling how many).

 `lenient`